 Elkhart Lake was first settled by the Potawotomi, who named it Great Elk Heart Lake because the lake’s shape is similar to that of an elk’s heart.
-Over the years, the area has been known for the crystal clear lake waters said to have healing properties as well as car racing, which began here in the 1950s.
+Over the years, the area has become known for the crystal clear lake waters that are rumored to have healing properties.
+Car racing is also popular in the area, going as far back as the 1950s.

-Although the village’s permanent population is just around a thousand, it is a popular vacation destination with three large resorts and many private summer homes.
-The lake is used all summer long for every water activity you can think of, including boating, fishing, water skiing, tubing, stand up paddleboarding, kayaking and swimming.
-In the wintertime, you can find plenty to do as well, including snowmobiling, snowshoeing, cross-country skiing, skating and more.
+With a permanent population hovering around one thousand, Elkhart Lake is a popular vacation destination.
+There are three large resorts and numerous private summer residences.
+The lake provides year-round activities.
+In the summer boating, fishing, water skiing, tubing, stand-up paddleboarding, kayaking and swimming are popular.
+In the wintertime, snowmobiling, snowshoeing, cross-country skiing and skating take over.

 Though the lake temperature may seem chilly to those accustomed to southern waters, the 70 degree reading in August is pretty typical — and warm compared with Lake Michigan water temps!

 Elkhart Lake is simply beautiful.
 It is one of the largest lakes in Wisconsin, but not so large that it seems overwhelming.
-You can rent a kayak, take a pontoon boat out or just splash in the refreshingly cool, crisp, clean water.
+You can rent a kayak, take a pontoon boat out or just splash in the refreshingly cool, crisp and clean water.

 If you are staying in one of the resorts, you’ll have access to a private beach.
 Otherwise, Fireman’s Park contains a public beach available for a small fee.
 There is also a public boat launch available on the lake as well.

 Read More: Our Favorite Midwest Resorts Worth the Visit

 Elkhart Lake is Off the Beaten Path